Bernd Ladwig

-Bernd Ladwig (born 7 August 1966) is a German political philosopher who is a Professor of Political Theory and Political Philosophy at the Free University of Berlin.
+Bernd Ladwig (born 7 August 1966) is a German political philosopher who is a professor of political theory and political philosophy at the Freie Universität Berlin.

 He studied political science at the Free University of Berlin from 1988 to 1994, and then read for a doctorate in philosophy at Berlin's Humboldt University, graduating in 1999.
-He took up a research post at Otto von Guericke University Magdeburg from 2000 to 2004, before becoming a juniorprofessor in modern political theory at the Free University of Berlin.
+He took up a research post at Otto von Guericke University Magdeburg from 2000 to 2004, before becoming a juniorprofessor in modern political theory at the Freie Universität Berlin.
 In 2011, he became a Univ.-Prof..